- Building Type : Other building

 The giraffes are liking their new environment very much and visitors from all around the world are enjoying their visit at the giraffe house in Zoo Schönbrunn.

 semi-transparent photovoltaic module

 +43 7472 28 260 610

 Finishing work / Electrical systems - Low and high current

 The installed panels are custom-made insulated glass-glass modules from the Austrian company ertex solar.
 The whole outside roof area of the giraffe home has been clad with the panels, which amounts to a total of 237m² glass surface.
 The solar cells with an individual size of 125 x 125 mm have been arranged individually by ertex solar inside the glass panels.
 With a range of two to sixty-three solar cells per module, this results in a variable degree of transparency between 41 and 91 %.
 In this way the leaves of an umbrella acacia can be simulated – with an additional view of the real sky.

-Zoo Schönbrunn is trying to be sustainable and energy efficient in all their animal housings and buildings.
+Zoo Schönbrunn is trying to become sustainable and energy-efficient in all their animal housings and buildings.
 These principles are written down in their own environment policy.
 Since 2015 the Zoo is certified according to ISO 14001.

 The Zoo is conscious of their responsibility for animals, humans and nature, therefore there is a whole environment team working at the Zoo.
 An important focus of their environmentally conscious activities is the area of energy management.
 For animals from tropical to polar climates, heating, cooling and water treatment are often very expensive.
 Through the use of new technologies, alternative concepts and constant monitoring, the Zoo keeps the required energy and raw material input as low as possible.